Professor Gehan Selim

 - Website: | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-Dr Gehan Selim is an Associate Professor in Architecture and Urbanism and Fellow of The Senator George Mitchell Institute for Global Peace, Security and Justice (2016/17).
+Gehan Selim is the Hoffman Wood Professor of Architecture and Deputy Director at Leeds Social Sciences Institute at the University of Leeds.
+She was Fellow of the Senator George Mitchell Institute for Global Peace, Security and Justice (2016/17).
 She obtained a PhD in Architecture from the University of Sheffield and held permanent posts in several international schools of Architecture in the Middle East and the UK.
-Dr Selim’s architectural practice experience includes designing a wide range of urban housing and educational projects, exhibitions and schools.
+Selim’s architectural practice experience includes designing a wide range of urban housing and educational projects, exhibitions and schools.
 She has over 25 years of experience in teaching, developing and delivering courses in architecture and urban design at undergraduate and postgraduate levels.
 She serves on the editorial board and scientific committee of several international journals and conferences.
 Dr Selim is an affiliate member of the Royal Institute of British Architects (RIBA) and an Associate Member of the Higher Education Academy (HE).

 - Member of the Research and Innovation Committee

-Dr Selim’s has consolidated an international and interdisciplinary resaerch, scholarship and empirical methodologies in Architectural Humanities, Post-Conflict urbanism and Digital Heritage to bridge people, buildings, and the city.
+Prof Selim has consolidated international and interdisciplinary research, scholarship and empirical methodologies in Architectural Humanities, Post-Conflict Urbanism and Digital Heritage to bridge people, buildings, and the city.
 She has received the Women of Achievement Awards 2021, highlighting the significant contributions and impact the women have made across the University and beyond.
 She is CoI on the Newton Prize 2020 Award winning project ‘Our Past, Our Future, All Together in Faynan – OPOF’: An international project using local heritage and archaeology to support sustainable development.

-Her current research focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
-She also the founder and lead the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.
+Her research also focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, particularly at how memory informs post-conflict societies in their everyday practices.
+She is the founder and lead of the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.

-Dr Selim received several GCRF awards on Preservation of Cultural Heritage funded by the Arts and Humanities Research Council, British Academy and Research England.
-She is the PI of The Living Museum of Umm Qais project in Jordan to record, preserve, and analyze the endangered and multi-layered heritage site of the World Heritage Site of Umm Qais.
-(UNESCO Tentative list).
-She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches and using arts and humanities research to respond to a critical global challenge of the continuous destruction of cultural heritage in conflict regions.
-She is CoI on Heritage Borders of Engagement Network [ENGAGE] that aims to mobilizing cultural heritage for building partnerships and institutions for sustainable and inclusive peace in three hubs: The Middle East, North Africa, and South Asia.
+Prof Selim received several GCRF awards on Preservation of Cultural Heritage funded by the Arts and Humanities Research Council, British Academy and Research England.
+She is the PI of The Living Museum of Umm Qais and Creative Economies Through Youth- led Arts and Craft in Jordan (CEARC) projects in Jordan.
+She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches in conflict regions.
+She is the CoI of Heritage Borders of Engagement Network [ENGAGE] that aims to mobilizing cultural heritage for building partnerships and institutions for sustainable and inclusive peace in three hubs: The Middle East, North Africa, and South Asia.

-Dr Selim is regularly invited as a guest speaker and Panel Chair at numerous international conferences and public lectures.
+She is member of the AHRC Peer Review College, panel member of Newton Fund Prize, Member of the Advisory Editorial Board of several journals, and Visiting Professor at the Institute for Advanced Studies on Asia at the University of Tokyo.
+She is also a reviewer for various UK and European research councils, and a referee for academic promotions since 2018.
 She has a substantial record of quality publications in highly ranked peer-reviewed journals and edited volumes.
 She is the author of ‘Unfinished Places: The Politics of Urban Remaking (Routledge, 2017), and co-author of 'Architecture, Space and Memory of Resurrection in Northern Ireland Shareness in a Divided Nation (Routledge, 2019).

 Active Grants & Awards